 A great way of doing this is to create content which answers their questions.
-What are they searching for, how can you help them?
+What are they searching for, and how can you help them?
 What are their problems and pain points?
-Content should not be too salesy, not focus on helping them.
+Content should not be too salesy, and not focus on helping them.

 This content can take many forms.
-It could be through your blog, through ebooks you create, through your social media posts.
+It could be through your blog, through ebooks you create, or through your social media posts.
 Even things such as videos, webinars and podcasts.

 How you actually promote this content is also important.
 SEO is a great way to attract visitors to your content.
-Also make use of social media marketing.
+Also, make use of social media marketing.

 Inbound vs outbound

 The key difference between inbound and outbound marketing is in who initiates the relationship.

 Inbound marketing conversations get started by the prospect, while outbound marketing conversations are started by sales reps contacting the prospect first.